 Manasse was a flautist who played the flute songs brought to Sesfontein by !Gomen Topnaar and Swartbooi Nama when they migrated away from conflict further south in the late 1800s.
-Sesfontein appears to have been the last place where this music was played, as Nama peoples retreating from the ravages of the expanding Cape Colony eventually established themselves in the north-west of the territory that became Namibia.
+Sesfontein appears to have been the last place where this music was played, as Nama peoples retreated from the ravages of the expanding Cape Colony.
 This music was first described by Europeans as long ago as 1497, when Portuguese explorer Vasco da Gama heard it at Mossel Bay in South Africa.
-The journal of this voyage describes him and his crew dancing with the people they found there, on the historic journey establishing a sea passage from Europe to India that later enabled the lucrative enterprise of the various colonial East India Companies.
+The journal of his voyage describes him and his crew dancing with the people they found there, on the historic journey establishing a sea passage from Europe to India that later enabled the lucrative enterprise of the various colonial East India Companies.

 Hildegaart's husband, the late Manasse |Nuab, makes a flute from a pawpaw stem (L) and plays in the last Nama-Damara flute ensemble in Sesfontein (R, in white shirt).
 Photos: Emmanuelle Olivier, 1999, used with permission.